 Prior to the start of each harvest season, DF&G announces which subareas may be available to wild harvest (dependent on whether DEC has changed the growing area’s status from closed to open based on PST results) and establishes the guideline harvest levels for each subarea.
 For fishery management reasons, the subareas that may be available to wild harvest rotate with each harvest season.

-Below is a list of growing areas that DEC has classified as approved as of the date of this plan and each area’s associated DF&G-designated subarea names and numbers, except that Annette Island has a separate and independent subarea identification system managed by the Annette Island Indian Community Department of Fish and Wildlife:
+Below is a list of growing areas that DEC has classified as approved as of the date of this plan and each area’s associated DF&G-designated subarea names and numbers.
+The subareas designated to be opened for the 2018/19 season are indicated with the year in parenthesis.
+Annette Island has a separate and independent subarea identification system managed by the Annette Island Indian Community Department of Fish and Wildlife:

 - Annette Island